I had so much fun making my poinsettia cake, I decided to make matching poinsettia cupcakes!

 Let Me Know What You Think

-If you try making these poinsettia cupcakes, I’d love to hear what think of them!
-Please leave a rating and let me know your thoughts by sharing a comment.
+If you try making these poinsettia cupcakes, I’d love to hear what you think of them!
+Please leave a comment and rating below.

 Other Recipes You Might Like:

-- 1 tsp peppermint extract - optional (4 grams)
+- 1 tsp peppermint extract - optional (4g)

 - red gel food coloring - optional